varigence/docs/bimlflex/metadata-editors/business-modeling.md

 ### Managing Synonyms

-It is a common practice in Business Modeling workshop to first capture all involved Business Entities (concepts) and process steps on the **Business Model Canvas**, and to organize these by Event Type.
+It is a common practice in Business Modeling workshop to first capture all involved Business Entities (concepts) and process steps on the **Business Model Canvas**, and to organize these by Entity Type.

 In the course of capturing all involved concepts, it is common to find Business Entities that actually mean the same thing but have different names.
 Understanding these nuances and selecting the 'right' name for a Business Entity is a key outcome of the Business Modeling process.
 The collective team will together define which name for the Business Entity will be used, and why this is the case.